kstenerud/concise-encoding/cte-specification.md

 #### Base-16 Notation

 Base-16 floating point numbers allow 100% accurate representation of ieee754 binary floating point values.
 They begin with `0x`, and the exponential portion is denoted by the lowercase character `p`.
 The exponential portion is a signed base-10 number representing the power-of-2 to multiply the significand by.
 The exponent's sign character may be omitted if it's positive.
-Values should be normalized unless the source ieee754 value being represented is subnormal.
+Values must be normalized.

  * `0xa.3fb8p+42` = a.3fb8 x 2 ^ 42
  * `0x1.0p0` = 1